Sega online casino and poker rumours confirmed

 We've been hearing a few rumours around the traps this week regarding gaming industry heavyweight Sega launching their own branded online casino and poker sites.
 Initially we chalked this one up to baseless speculation but after digging a little deeper and being contacted by Sega themselves it turns out that there is indeed truth to the rumour.

 First we checked various obvious domains and interestingly enough, both segacasino.com and segapoker.com pop up authentication boxes when you navigate to them, suggesting that the websites are already live for people with the right credentials.
-Checking the google cache of these domains shows that they weren’t always under the protection of authentication and the cache is revealing.
+Checking the google cache of these domains shows that they weren't always under the protection of authentication and the cache is revealing.
 It looks as if Sega will be running off the Playtech platform, and appears to be regulated by the Alderney Gambling Control Commmission.
 There is also information regarding sign-up bonuses and promotions.
-And as this screenshot we saved reveals, it looks like they did not seal off all access to the websites because you can access the Sega cashier here.
+And as this screenshot we saved reveals, it looks like they did not seal off all access to the websites because we were able to access the Sega cashier.

 The segacasino.com domain was registered several years ago.
 Our guess is that it probably previously served as a promotional site for their Sega Casino game on the Nintendo DS.